-(1) Where a vehicle is being operated as a taxi the driver, the plate holder, the operator and the person providing the taxi dispatch service involved, if any, shall ensure that the fare schedule is displayed in an approved position from where it is clearly visible from the outside of the front passenger window and from the front passenger seat.
+(1) If a vehicle is being operated as a taxi each driver, plate holder, other operator and person providing the taxi dispatch service involved, if any, must ensure that a schedule in an approved form detailing the rates and amounts in Schedule 3 to be paid in the event that the taxi is hired for a Schedule 3 fare is displayed in an approved position from where it is clearly visible from the outside of the front passenger window and from the front passenger seat.

 (2) The name of the taxi dispatch service involved is to be included on the fare schedule displayed under this regulation.

 [Regulation 7 amended in Gazette 9 Jan 2004 p.
 97; 23 Jan 2004 p.
-321.]

-8. Fares chargeable; vouchers, use of

-(1) Subject to subregulation (1aa), a driver shall charge not more than —

-(a) the fare which is shown on the meter at the termination of the hiring; or

-(b) where the hiring involves travelling outside the control area, a fare calculated in the manner set out in the fare schedule in relation to such travelling.

-(1aa) A driver may charge in addition to a fare authorised by subregulation (1) an amount that —

-(a) is set out in the fare schedule required to be displayed in the taxi under regulation 7; and

-(b) in accordance with that fare schedule, applies to the hiring.

-(1a) A driver shall not select a tariff for a passenger that is not the appropriate tariff as set out in the fare schedule required to be displayed in the taxi under regulation 7.
+321; 28 Jun 2016 p.
+2678.]

+8. Taxi user subsidy scheme vouchers

+(1) In this regulation —

+voucher means a voucher issued under an approved State or Commonwealth Government scheme which is intended to make taxi travel available to people with disability.

-(2) A driver shall not refuse to accept a voucher as payment or part-payment of a fare in accordance with guidelines published by the Director General.
+(2) A driver must not refuse to accept a voucher as payment or part-payment of a Schedule 3 fare if the payment or part-payment is in accordance with guidelines published by the Director General.

-(2a) A driver who accepts a voucher shall not enter on the voucher any information that the driver knows to be false or misleading.
+(3) A driver who accepts a voucher must not enter on the voucher any information that the driver knows to be false or misleading.

-(2b) A driver shall not accept a voucher that contains information that the driver knows or ought to know to be false in a material particular.
+(4) A driver must not accept a voucher that contains information that the driver knows or ought to know to be false in a material particular.

-(2c) A person shall not tender a voucher to which they are not entitled, or that contains information that is false in a material particular.
+(5) A person must not tender a voucher to which they are not entitled, or that contains information that is false in a material particular.

-(3) A plate holder, an operator or a person providing a taxi dispatch service shall not direct a driver to charge a fare or other amount other than a fare authorised by subregulation (1) or an amount authorised by subregulation (1aa) or to refuse to accept a voucher referred to in subregulation (2).
+(6) A plate holder, an operator or a person providing a taxi dispatch service must not direct a driver to refuse to accept a voucher as payment or part-payment of a Schedule 3 fare if the payment or part-payment is in accordance with guidelines published by the Director General.

-(4) In this regulation voucher means a voucher issued under an approved State or Commonwealth Government scheme which is intended to make taxi travel available to persons who have a disability or who are financially disadvantaged.

-[Regulation 8 amended in Gazette 8 Dec 1998 p.
-6585; 9 Jan 2004 p.
-97; 23 Jan 2004 p.
-321; 8 Dec 2006 p.
-5391-2.]
+[Regulation 8 inserted in Gazette 28 Jun 2016 p.
+2678-9.]

 8A.
 Providing a payment terminal